-- A. Employees applying physical force will complete a Departmental Use of Force Report in the following use of force situations: - 1.
+- A. Employees applying physical force will complete an Incident Report in the following use of force situations: - 1.
 After the physical application of any approved weapon or weapon of opportunity to another person.
 This does not include personal weapons (i.e. hands, feet, knees, elbows, etc.), or handcuffs. - 2.
 When an employee takes an action that results in or is alleged to have resulted in an injury or death to another person. - 3.
 When the circumstance would suggest to a reasonable person that a connection exists between the employee's action and an injury or death to another person (e.g. temporal proximity). - 4.
 Anytime roadblocks (fixed or moving), or forcible stopping is used to terminate a pursuit. - 5.
-Anytime the employee is injured while using force against another person. - B. If more than one employee uses the above described force against a suspect, each employee needs to complete a report.
-Additionally, employees present, regardless of the use of force shall complete a report when an injury occurs or is alleged as a result of a use of force. - C. Completed Use of Force reports shall be reviewed by the Lieutenant and the Chief of Police.
+Anytime the employee is injured while using force against another person. - B. If more than one employee uses the above described force against a suspect, each employee needs to complete a supplement report.
+Additionally, employees present, regardless of the use of force shall complete a supplement report when an injury occurs or is alleged as a result of a use of force. - C. Completed Use of Force reports shall be reviewed by the Lieutenant and the Chief of Police.
 Use of Force reports shall be completed by the end of the employee's shift unless the employee is not physically or mentally able to do so.
-In such cases, reports are to be completed as soon as possible and the delay shall be noted in the use of force report.
+In such cases, reports are to be completed as soon as possible and the delay shall be noted in the use of incident/supplement report.
+Reports will be forwarded to the Lieutenant and Chief of Police before the end of the officer(s) shift.